Sugar Substitutes: How Much Xylitol Can Kill a Dog?

 Show all

-Xylitol is gaining popularity everyday with humans.
-It is a sugar alcohol, that is healthier than sugar, due to its lower glycaemic index.
+Xylitol is gaining popularity in the human health and fitness world.
+It is a sugar alcohol that is healthier than table sugar (cane sugar), due to its lower glycaemic index and fewer calories.

-It is used to sweeten sugar-free products such as gums, candies, and baked goods.
+It is used to sweeten table-sugar-free products such as gums, candies, and baked goods.

 Xylitol is highly toxic in dogs.
-The effects on cats are poorly researched but I would still recommend to rather keep Xylitol containing products away from your cat.
-There is only a few reported cases of xylitol toxicity in cats, but this is mostly due to their dislike in these products.
+Its affect on cats is poorly researched but we would still recommend you rather keep xylitol products away from your cat.
+There are only a few reported cases of xylitol toxicity in cats, but this is mostly due to their natural dislike of such products.

 Why is xylitol toxic to dogs?

-Xylitol is rapidly absorbed into a dogs bloodstream.
-This will result in a potent release of insulin from the pancreas.
+Since xylitol is rapidly absorbed into a dog’s bloodstream, its consumption will result in a potent release of insulin from the pancreas.

-This quick release of insulin, will cause the blood glucose of your dog to plummet rapidly.
-The effects may be seen as early s 10-60 minutes after eating xylitol, This drop in blood glucose can become fatal, if left untreated.
+This quick release of insulin will cause the blood glucose of your dog to plummet rapidly.
+The affects may be seen as soon as 10-60 minutes after eating xylitol.
+The drop in blood glucose can be fatal if left untreated.

 Common household products containing xylitol: